-Our human trafficking training will be relaunched by the end of calendar year 2022 and the planned return to work of our people.
-This training will focus on building the awareness of key employees to identify indicators of human trafficking.
-We are also working to scope the delivery of broader online modern slavery awareness training module.
+Our human trafficking training was relaunched during FY22 and further developed during FY23 with the ongoing return to work of our people.
+This training focuses on building the awareness of key employees to identify indicators of human trafficking.

-In FY22, the business integrity and compliance function developed an internal online knowledge hub (within the ARA Legal intranet site) as a resource for our employees to readily access a range of information on human rights issues such as modern slavery and human trafficking, including reporting mechanisms.
-The launch of this platform is imminent and will enable employees and contractors to access the content online thereby building their awareness of modern slavery risk.
-In future we intend to explore opportunities to extend access to our suppliers.
+In FY23, the business integrity and compliance function continued the development of our internal online knowledge hub (within the ARA Legal intranet site) as a resource for our employees to readily access a range of information on human rights issues such as modern slavery and human trafficking.

+In FY 24 our goal is to provide access to this knowledge hub to external contractors and suppliers.